 We know plants help our environment clean the air we breathe.
-Having a garden of your own, however small and vast it is, gives us a sense of satisfaction, relaxation and most of all relieves stress.
+Having a garden of your own, however small and vast it is, gives us a sense of satisfaction and relaxation and, most of all, relieves stress.
 Plant lovers extend their gardens inside their homes.
-Low Light Houseplants are what they just need.
+Low Light Houseplants are what they need.

-I have seen buildings that have plants, not only in their lounge areas, but also in their hallways, offices and work areas.
+I have seen buildings with plants, not only in their lounge areas but also in their hallways, offices, and work areas.
 Plants make the area so lively.
 It can also add accents to the interior.

-To make this work, plants that can live and grow well in low light and indirect sunlight should be well chosen.
+Plants that can live and grow well in low light and indirect sunlight should be chosen to make this work.

 Pothos have several varieties.
 They are also called in many names.
 Scientifically, these are

 Epipremnum Aureum (the most common), Scindapsus aureus, Rhaphidophora aurea, or Epipremnum pinnatum.
 It is also called Devil’s Ivy.

 They all thrive in low light, but they tend to grow faster when they are in bright but indirect sunlight.
 It is best to place them inside where they can receive indirect sunlight, such as near the window.

 `They are very easy to grow and propagate.
 The most common propagation for these plants is by cutting and then placed in a container with filtered water.
 When roots grow for at least 1 inch, they can be transferred to the soil.
 But these can also be planted directly in the soil right after cutting them.
 I have successfully grown them with that method.